patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataDefinitionsServiceDefinitionDTO.md

 ### NewAuthorizeEditorDataDefinitionsServiceDefinitionDTO

-`func NewAuthorizeEditorDataDefinitionsServiceDefinitionDTO(name string, serviceType string, valueType AuthorizeEditorDataValueTypeDTO, serviceSettings AuthorizeEditorDataServiceSettingsHttpServiceSettingsDTO, ) *AuthorizeEditorDataDefinitionsServiceDefinitionDTO`
+`func NewAuthorizeEditorDataDefinitionsServiceDefinitionDTO(name string, serviceType EnumAuthorizeEditorDataDefinitionsServiceDefinitionDTOServiceType, valueType AuthorizeEditorDataValueTypeDTO, serviceSettings AuthorizeEditorDataServiceSettingsHttpServiceSettingsDTO, ) *AuthorizeEditorDataDefinitionsServiceDefinitionDTO`

 NewAuthorizeEditorDataDefinitionsServiceDefinitionDTO instantiates a new AuthorizeEditorDataDefinitionsServiceDefinitionDTO object
 This constructor will assign default values to properties that have it defined,